-In general, you should first go to the department offering the course, where you may be put on a waiting list or be referred to the instructor for permission to register.
-Attend the first class meeting if you are on a waiting list or need the instructor's permission, to see if more students will be admitted.
-To register in a closed course, you must have a class permission number from the instructor.
+In general, you should first go to the department offering the course, where you may be referred to the instructor for permission to register.
+You can also attend the first class meeting to see if more students will be admitted, and if so, obtain the instructor’s permission.
+To register in a closed course, you must have a class permission number from the academic department or instructor.

 If you decide before the term begins not to attend, cancel before the first day of classes.
 If you stop attending class for any reason, cancel immediately.
 On occasion, a course may be cancelled by the department offering the course.
 The Office of the Registrar will automatically cancel that specific course from your registration.
 Cancellations are effective the day you officially cancel (either by canceling on-line or by taking a completed Registration Form to the Office of the Registrar).
 Withdrawal in the ninth or later week of classes (fourth or later in summer sessions) shall require approval of the college and may not be granted solely because a student is failing a course; there must be extenuating non-academic circumstances justifying late withdrawal.

 Each student may, once during his or her undergraduate enrollment, withdraw from a course without college approval, and receive a "W," at any time up to and including the last day of class for that course.
-This process cannot be completed through the web.
+This process cannot be completed through the web registration page.
 The required form must be completed and returned to the Office of the Registrar.